Blue background with subtle circular patterns

 Retaining counsel is key to understanding your options.
 A York bankruptcy attorney can inform you if your financial situation meets the criteria for an automatic stay.
 Even if you do not qualify, there are other ways in which you can protect your home.

 If you are filing for bankruptcy in Pennsylvania, you will likely use the federal exemptions, allowing you to keep a certain amount of equity in your home.
-This amount will be protected from creditors, with most people choosing to use the higher federal limits to safeguard more of their property.
+This amount is protected from creditors, and most people choose to use the higher federal limits to safeguard more of their property.

 Speak with a Bankruptcy Lawyer in York Today

 While filing for bankruptcy without hiring counsel is possible, it is strongly discouraged.
-Bankruptcy is an intricate process requiring certain forms to be completed accurately and remitted by specific deadlines.
+Bankruptcy is a complex process that requires accurate completion of forms and their timely submission by specific deadlines.
 Given the nuances of the process, you are advised to seek legal guidance to navigate the complex nature of the legal landscape.
 If you are considering bankruptcy, the Mette Law legal team would like to hear from you.
 To schedule a consultation with one of our York bankruptcy attorneys, contact us online or by phone at (717) 232-5000 today.